Ham and Apples with Rice and Carrots – Perfect Recipe for Leftovers!January 21, 2013 • By Tara Ziegmont

 - 1 tablespoon cornstarch

-- Sauté onions and ham in butter until ham is lightly browned and onions are translucent.
+- Sauté onions and ham in 1 tablespoon butter until ham is lightly browned and onions are translucent.
 Remove and set aside.

 - In the same skillet, sauté apples, brown sugar, and cinnamon until the apples are almost tender.